 Click here for more information pertaining to CARES Act Higher Education Emergency Relief Funds.

-Finish Line Scholars Scholarship program provides financial assistance through a scholarship, to eligible students who are on their way toward a finish line goal of transferring to a college or university or completing a certificate or degree.
+Finish Line Scholars Scholarship and Emergency Grant program provides financial assistance through a scholarship, to eligible students who are on their way toward a finish line goal of transferring to a college or university or completing a certificate or degree.
 Read qualifications carefully!